Ravipanavi/Melanoma-Detection-Assignment/README.md

-# # Melanoma-Detection-Assignment
+ # Melanoma-Detection-Assignment
-> Outline a brief description of your project.
+> This project builds a custom CNN model for melanoma detection.

 ## Table of Contents
 * [General Info](#general-information)